Intercropping | 10 Types, Advantages and Disadvantages

 Intercropping is a method of growing more than one crop in the same piece of land during the same crop season.

-This is an environmentally friendly approach for pest control, crop protection and yield enhancement.
+This is an environmentally friendly pest control, crop protection, and yield enhancement approach.

 It results in increased and better nutrient recycling in the soil, stable yields, and control of pests and diseases with enhanced biodiversity.